xmlet/HtmlApi/README.md

 ## Usage

 <div style="text-align:right">
-    Below it is presented a java example that shows how the API works.
-It has the following HTML as base.
+    Below it is presented a java example that shows the use of the HtmlApi to produce an HTML document similar to the following one:
     <br />
     <br />
 </div>